RocketChat/docs-old/installation/docker-containers/README.md

 ### 5b.
 Self-Signed SSL

-If you bought an SSL cert and installed it via the steps above, skip this step.
+If you bought a SSL cert and installed it via the steps above, skip this step.

 **Create and install a self-signed SSL certificate:**